open-mmlab/OpenPCDet/docs/GETTING_STARTED.md

 pip3 install waymo-open-dataset-tf-2-0-0==1.2.0 --user
 ```

-* Extract point cloud data from tfrecord and generate data infos by running the following command (it takes several hours):
+* Extract point cloud data from tfrecord and generate data infos by running the following command (it takes several hours,
+and you could refer to `data/waymo/waymo_processed_data` to see how many records that have been processed):
 ```python
 python -m pcdet.datasets.waymo.waymo_dataset --func create_waymo_infos \
     --cfg_file tools/cfgs/dataset_configs/waymo_dataset.yaml